 Remarkably, Grant is able to sharply pivot from one tone to another without losing the flow.
 A soulful song can be intercut with spurts of blood being splashed, a pillow fight can give way to gunfire, and with every step, we are riveted and ready for more.
 Her cast deserves credit for nimbly balancing macabre content with pitch-black punchlines.

 Bettis carries the world on her slumped shoulders, presenting Mandy as a woman who has been knocked down so many times she knows nothing but having to get back up.
 Yet with a sly smile and the occasional tremble in her eye, she brings out a fire that refuses to be squelched.
 Farnworth is her willing fool, mugging and prat-falling with the manic radiance of Lucille Ball.
 To this, Gamby-Turner brings a powerful maternal vibe with a wry delivery that never fails to slay, while Arquette adds a dash of menace and dark allure.

 All of this blends to make a movie that is deliciously deranged, unpredictable, and fun.
 The swerves in tone, dashes of genre, and wilful lunacy of it all throws audiences into the thrilling yet dizzying sensation of staying up, way, way too late.
 The real world turns slippery and surreal, and you wonder when it’s going to let up.
 In this way, Grant puts us in the shoes of her harried heroine, while delivering a midnight movie that pulls no punches.

-12 Hour Shift opens in theaters and on demand October 2.
+Now on Hulu, 12 Hour Shift was originally reviewed when it opened in theaters and on-demand October 2.